-Where a repair is found to be the Contract Holder's responsibility, the Contract Holder, may have the option to undertake the repair themselves.
+Where a repair is found to be the tenant's responsibility, the tenant, in some circumstances may have the option to undertake the repair themselves.
 However, in order to ensure the repair is completed to the required standard this will be monitored.
-Where possible the Contract Holder will be advised prior to the work being undertaken.
+Where ever possible the tenant will be advised prior to the work being undertaken.

-Repairs that require a qualified tradesperson to undertake the repair or where the repair may lead to health and safety concerns will be completed by Caerphilly Homes, and the Contract Holder recharged for the full costs.
+Repairs that require a qualified tradesman to undertake the repair or where the repair may lead to health and safety concerns will be completed by Caerphilly Homes, and the tenant recharged for the full costs.

-Caerphilly Homes offers all Contract Holders of Caerphilly Homes an insurance policy which will cover certain repairs for which the Caerphilly Homes is not responsible.
-Contract Holders also have the option of paying an additional premium to cover accidental damage.
+The council offers all tenants of Caerphilly Homes an insurance policy which will cover certain repairs for which the council is not responsible.
+Tenants also have the option of paying an additional premium to cover accidental damage.

 A Recharge Procedure is in place for staff guidance to ensure consistency is applied across the borough.
-The Policy and Procedure will be reviewed every 3 years unless legislative changes require that it be reviewed earlier.
+The Policy and Procedure will be reviewed annually unless legislative changes require that it be reviewed earlier.

-Contract Holder Representatives have been consulted and contributed to the development of this policy.
+Tenants Representatives have been consulted and contributed to the development of this policy.